-As mentioned above, the project site is a vacant lot located on a bluff-top situated between a residential subdivision and a stand of 19 Monterey Pine trees (these trees are located on an adjacent property, not on the project site).
-The project calls for a 40,732 square-foot open space park along the bluff edge, a minimum of 60 percent open space for the entire project site.
-A 2008 Ecological Assessment Report determined that the project site consists mostly of nonnative grasses and a small area of coastal bluff scrub habitat near the bluff edge.
-No wildlife species of special concern were found at the project site at the time of the report or during subsequent site visits by Coastal Commission and City of Pismo Beach staff.
-There have been sightings of migratory birds within the area of the project site.
+As mentioned above, the project site is an undeveloped lot located on a blufftop situated between a residential subdivision and a stand of 19 Monterey pine trees (these trees are located on an adjacent property, not on the project site).
+The project calls for a 40,732 square-foot open space park along the bluff edge, and is conditioned for a minimum of 60 percent open space for the entire project site as required by the LCP.
+A 2008 Ecological Assessment Report determined that the project site consists mostly of nonnative grasses and a small area of native vegetation near the bluff edge.
+A Wetland Delineation Report conducted for the project determined that no wetland indicators were present and thus concluded that no wetlands or streams are located at the site.
+No sensitive planet species or sensitive wildlife species were found at the project site at the time of the report or during subsequent site visits by Coastal Commission and City of Pismo Beach staff.
+There have, however, been sightings of migratory birds within the area of the project site.

-The LCP specifically lists the Pismo Creek riparian zone, Pismo Lake Ecological Preserve, monarch butterfly habitat, and native oak trees as recognized types of environmentally sensitive habitat areas (ESHA) within the City.
-The project site is not located in or near any of these identified types of ESHA.
-Additionally, a Wetland Delineation Report conducted for the project determined that no wetland indicators were present and thus concluded that no wetlands or streams are located at the site.
-The project's Biological Resources Assessment found that the site is not ESHA because it consists "primarily of non-native grassland . . . and include[s] a predominance of invasive non-native plants."
+The project's Biological Resources Assessment found that the site consists "primarily of nonnative grassland . . . and include[s] a predominance of invasive non-native plants."
 All structural development is located in this area of nonnative grasses.
-A 2014 site visit by the Applicant's environmental consultants found that only a "small area of native coastal scrub dominated by coyote brush was present along the bluff-top and face" and that "coastal scrub vegetation present was sparse, with few understory species present."
-This area of "highly degraded" native vegetation is located mostly within the proposed open space park.
-Approximately 6,900 square feet of the highly degraded scrub habitat will be disturbed during grading activities for development of the road and public pathway along the bluff-top park.
-Approximately 5,700 square feet of that disturbed habitat will be restored and enhanced with additional native plantings after construction.
-Additionally, approximately 14,700 square feet of this highly degraded scrub habitat will be enhanced through removal of nonnative vegetation and additional native plantings.
-Thus the proposed landscape design plan would result in 20,400 square feet of enhanced scrub habitat in the area of the open space park, which mitigates the proposed habitat disturbance at a ratio of almost 3:1.
+A 2014 site visit by the Applicant's environmental consultants found that only a "small area of native coastal scrub dominated by covote brush was present along the blufftop and face" and that "coastal scrub vegetation present was sparse, with few understory species present."
+The area of native vegetation found here is degraded and disturbed, provides minimal biodiversity, and does not contain any sensitive species.
+The blufftop park is located in this area in order to minimize disturbance to native vegetation as required by CO-31.
+Approximately 20,400 square feet of the blufftop park will be restored and enhanced via removal of nonnative vegetation and the planting of appropriate native vegetation after construction.
 The proposed plans also incorporate a three-year monitoring plan with specific benchmarks to measure success.
-Special Condition 5 requires the Applicant to submit final restoration plans that include nonnative plant removal, mitigation for disturbed habitat, and a mitigation monitoring plan for the area of the bluff-top park.
-Special Condition 6 requires a Construction Plan that includes Best Management Practices designed to protect all natural resources in the area.
+Special Condition 6 requires the Applicant to submit final blufftop park vegetation plans to ensure success of the landscaping effort.
+Special Condition 7 requires a Construction Plan that includes Best Management Practices designed to protect all natural resources in the area as required by LCP Policy CO-31.
+All 19 Monterey pine trees on the adjacent property will be preserved in conformance with LCP Policy D-12.

-In terms of wildlife resources, previous sightings of migratory birds at the project sight have been reported and therefore the proposed project may have a negative impact on nesting birds during construction.
-To address possible impacts to nesting birds, Special Condition 8 requires a preconstruction bird survey.
-If special status birds are found to be nesting on or directly adjacent to the site, the Permittee is required to notify the appropriate federal and state agencies and the Executive Director, and is also required to develop an appropriate response, consistent with the recommendations of these agencies and the Executive Director, to ensure that construction activities do not impact nesting birds.
+In terms of wildlife resources, previous sightings of migratory birds at and near the project site have been reported, and it is possible that the proposed project could have a negative impact on nesting birds during construction.
+To address possible impacts to nesting birds, Special Condition 9 requires a preconstruction bird survey.
+If special status birds are found to be nesting on or directly adjacent to the site, the Permittee is required to notify the appropriate Federal and State agencies and the Executive Director, and is also required to develop an appropriate response, consistent with the recommendations of these agencies and the Executive Director, to ensure that construction activities do not impact nesting birds.

-As conditioned to require restoration of the bluff-top area with native vegetation, include appropriate Best Management Practices to protect natural resources during construction, perform preconstruction surveys for nesting birds, the proposed project adequately protects natural resources and is thus consistent with the natural resources policies and standards of the LCP.
+As conditioned to require enhancement of the blufftop area with native vegetation, include appropriate Best Management Practices to protect natural resources during construction, perform preconstruction surveys for nesting birds, the proposed project adequately protects natural resources and can be found consistent with the natural resource policies and standards of the LCP.

-I. ARCHEOLOGICAL RESOURCES
+H. ARCHEOLOGICAL RESOURCES